B-Mqn/FroniusPHPUltimate/README.md

 i have little to no coding experience and no PHP so its messy but it works.

-Its work in progress, i still dont understand some of it.
+Its work in progress but for my setup has been running sstable for months.

-i run as a Cron task in 5 min intervals on my Pi
+i run as a Cron task in 5 min intervals on my Pi as below crontab -e
+*/5 * * * * /usr/bin/php /home/pi/froniusUltimate.php